aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgdocument/referrer/_index.md

 ---
 title: SVGDocument.Referrer
 second_title: Aspose.SVG for .NET API Reference
-description: SVGDocument property.
+description: SVGDocument Referrer property.
 Returns the URI of the page that linked to this page.
 The value is an empty string if the user navigated to the page directly not through a link but for example via a bookmark
 type: docs
 weight: 30
 url: /net/aspose.svg/svgdocument/referrer/